What is this engagement about?

 How can my contribution make a difference?

-Your input will assist the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to capture interests, values, areas of focus and potential solutions regarding the future management of these forests.
+Input will assist the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to capture interests, values, areas of focus and potential solutions regarding the future management of these forests.
+In addition, a What We Heard Report is coming soon.

 Details of the Engagement